thomasyit/cape-k3s-ansible-deployment/README.md

 ```bash
 kubectl get pods -n cape
 ```
-Make sure all pods are in a healthy state else kill any unhealthy pods and they will restart in few seconds
+Make sure all pods are in a healthy state else kill any unhealthy pods and they will restart in few seconds.

-### To RESET everything  using playbook
+### Reset using playbook

 Login as root to your machine